JoelEng/AdventOfRS/README.md

 COOKIE is your session cookie, acquired from the advent of code website [like this](https://github.com/wimglenn/advent-of-code-wim/issues/1).

-There is a risk that the dependency is not added correctly to the project.
-If so, just add it manually in `Cargo.toml`

 The first command after this can take some time without output.
 This is completely normal.

 ## Usage